tytydraco/yessleep/out/Dog_days_are_over.md

 One last dreadful loud scream went up my ears before the room cascaded into black.
 No, not black, ebony, maybe even darker, like dead ashes.

-What felt like an eternity later, a strange unfamiliar white fabric filled my nostrils.
+What felt like an eternity later, a strange, unfamiliar white fabric filled my nostrils.
 I awoke in a hospital bed, lace pressed into my hand.

 I shot up.